Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions: Droplet size distribution

-The unsteady imposition arising from this open nozzle-blast wave induced flows \citep{vadlamudiInsightsSpatiotemporalDynamics2024, chandraShockinducedAerobreakupPolymeric2023a, chandraElasticityAffectsShockinduced2024}, the dynamics are expected to be transient.
-However the droplet aerobreakup intrinsically is a transient phenomenon.
-The recurrent wave cascade continuously strips away the liquid from the parent droplet mass and generates droplets through sub-secondary breakup processes.
-Hence the droplets are produced with evolving characteristics over a period of time depending on the flow around residual parent droplet.
-To capture this effect, droplet size measurements were performed considering the time stamp of their appearance in the measurement zone ($t^*$).
-This zone was located $30 mm$ downstream from the parent drop for a better visibility of daughter droplets\citep{sharmaDepthDefocusTechnique2023a}.
+Due to the unsteady imposition arising from this open nozzle-blast wave induced flows \citep{vadlamudiInsightsSpatiotemporalDynamics2024, chandraShockinducedAerobreakupPolymeric2023a, chandraElasticityAffectsShockinduced2024}, the dynamics are expected to be transient.
+This airflow was recently characterized \citep{raoBlastWaveInduced2025a}, and a power-law decay of airflow was observed, which is discussed in the Appendix \ref{appA}.
+This imposed an unsteady Weber number $We (t)$.
+Furthermore, the recurrent sub-secondary breakup processes continuously strip liquid away from the parent droplet mass, generating smaller droplets.
+The impulsive flow also accelerates the remaining parent droplet, causing the effective air velocity to decrease over time, thereby reducing the effective Weber number.
+Hence, the daughter droplets are produced with evolving characteristics over time, depending on the flow around the residual parent droplet.